asifhasan24/creative-agency-client-me/README.md

             A user can add review ,can select a particular work where everything will be added in database.
             An admin can add new type of work , can show all user list .
-            Admin can also make other people admin using their gmail. private Route is used here
+            Admin can also make other people admin using their gmail. private Route is used here.

 Technology : Node.js,express.js,mongoDB,React,React    Router,Firebase,Authentication,Heroku.